HariSekhon/DevOps-Bash-tools/README.md

 - `find_broken_symlinks.sh` - find broken symlinks pointing to non-existent files/directories
 - `http_duplicate_urls.sh` - find duplicate URLs in a given web page
 - `image_join_stack.sh` - stack joins two images after matching their widths so they align correctly
-- `java_show_classpath.sh` - shows Java classpaths, one per line, of currently running Java programs
-- `java_decompile_jar.sh` - decompiles a Java JAR in /tmp, finds the main class and runs a Java decompiler on its main .class file using `jd_gui.sh`
-- `jd_gui.sh` - runs Java Decompiler JD GUI, downloading its jar the first time if it's not already present
-- `cfr.sh` - runs CFR command line Java decompiler, downloading its jar the first time if it's not already present
-- `jvm_heaps*.sh` - show all your Java heap sizes for all running Java processes, and their total MB (for performance tuning and sizing)
 - `ldapsearch.sh` - shortens `ldapsearch` command by inferring switches from environment variables
 - `ldap_user_recurse.sh` / `ldap_group_recurse.sh` - recurse Active Directory LDAP users upwards to find all parent groups, or groups downwards to find all nested users (useful for debugging LDAP integration and group-based permissions)
 - `log_timestamp_large_intervals.sh` - finds log lines whose timestamp intervals exceed the given number of seconds and outputs those log lines with the difference between the last and current timestamps.
 Useful to find actions that are taking a long time from log files such as CI/CD logs